PaulTOliver/salis-v2/README.md

 The seeker pointer (SP) is an attempt to bring extra spatial and temporal coherence to the simulation.
-Allocation, reads and writes will take more time when done between addresses that are far away, as a consequence of the SP having to travel those distances at a constant speed.
+Allocation, reads and writes will take more time when done between addresses that are far away, as a consequence of the SP having to travel those distances at a speed of 1 byte per simulation cycle (SALIS' speed-of-light if you will).

 To watch an introductory video about SALIS (v1.0)
 [go here.](https://www.youtube.com/watch?v=jCFmOCvy6po)